Compare vetted movers, get instant quotes from £495

 Appliances require preparation before the removal team arrives.
 Disconnect your washing machine at least 24 hours beforehand, allowing the drum to complete any final drain cycle and the machine to stabilise.
 Secure the drum using transit bolts (often supplied with newer machines) or use specialist transit packs available from removal suppliers.
 Dishwashers and cookers should be similarly prepared, with flex disconnected and any gas connections capped by a qualified engineer.
 For properties with older appliances, particularly those in pre-1980 homes, checking the condition of supply hoses before disconnection is advisable.

-While the cessation of deep mining has reduced subsidence risks, Didcot's coal mining heritage means some properties may be built on ground affected by historical workings.
-Our removal teams are experienced working throughout the Dearne Valley and understand the varied terrain this creates.
-Properties in certain areas may have slightly uneven ground or atypical foundations that affect access arrangements.
+Didcot's geology includes Gault Clay and Upper Greensand with chalk bedrock, which means some properties may be affected by ground movement due to the shrink-swell behaviour of clay soils.
+This can be particularly relevant for older properties with shallower foundations or where trees are located close to the building.
+Our removal teams are experienced working throughout the Didcot area and understand the varied terrain this creates.
+Properties in certain areas may have slightly uneven ground or foundations affected by soil conditions that affect access arrangements.
 Discuss any concerns about access or property condition with your removal company when obtaining quotes, as local knowledge helps ensure a smooth moving experience.

-The River Dearne's proximity to parts of Didcot means flooding is a consideration for some properties, particularly those in low-lying areas.
+Didcot generally has a low risk of river flooding, though some areas adjacent to small watercourses or in low-lying parts may be susceptible to surface water flooding during heavy rainfall.
 Most removal companies will contact you in advance if conditions are forecast to be severe, offering alternative dates if necessary.
 If your move cannot be postponed, discuss temporary storage options with your removal company.
-Many homeowners in flood-risk areas maintain relationships with local removal firms who understand the seasonal patterns and can plan accordingly.
+Many homeowners in Didcot maintain relationships with local removal firms who can plan accordingly.
 Booking your move during drier months (April through September) generally reduces weather-related disruption risk.

 From £595